-This low carb graham crackers recipe is the perfect sweet and crispy cracker!
+This low carb graham crackers recipe is the perfect sweet and crispy low carb crackers!

-Among my favorite low carb desserts, graham crackers with milk are one of the coziest low carb snacks ever!
+Among my favorite low carb desserts, graham crackers with milk are one of the coziest low carb snacks on the go ever!
 These cinnamon-y, buttery crackers are oh so delicious!

 Don’t be fooled — sticking to low carb recipes doesn’t mean you have to miss out on life’s greatest pleasures… from s’mores to gingerbread houses to crispy/sweet treats, and this healthy recipes here to prove it!